pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 We strongly suggest that you set up any web site on which you intend to install NarraFirma with SSL (secure sockets).
 Your hosting provider should be able to help you do that.

 == Screenshots ==

+Please note that these screenshots are out of date.
+The basic functionality of the software has not changed, but some of the pages look a little different now.

 1. This is the main page of NarraFirma.
 The sections of the software (and the phases of PNI) are shown in the diagram.
 Clicking on any of these buttons  leads to that section.